About

 About me

 I’m Ian Slinger.
-I live in the eastern suburbs of Melbourne, Australia with my wife Janine, the remnants of our brood who haven’t already struck out into the world for themselves, and a floating contingent of foster children to keep us on our toes.
+I live in the eastern suburbs of Melbourne, Australia with my wife, the remnants of our brood who haven’t already struck out into the world for themselves, and a floating contingent of foster children to keep us on our toes.
 I’m a husband, father, grandfather and computer geek… mostly in that order.

 Contact me